Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 Nurses play a crucial role in educating patients and caregivers on proper eye drop administration.
 It is essential to provide clear, concise information to ensure patients fully understand the correct technique.
 According to a survey conducted by the Nursing Times, 85% of patients reported feeling more confident in managing their eye health after receiving education from a nurse.

-See also Understanding the Effects of Various Eye Drops on Glaucoma Treatment
+See also Understanding the Taste of Eye Drops - Reasons, Effects, and Prevention

 Effective communication is key in patient education.
 Nurses should use simple language, visual aids, and demonstrations to enhance understanding.
 By empowering patients with knowledge, they are more likely to adhere to their eye drop regimen and achieve optimal treatment outcomes.